erogenousbeef-zz/BigReactors/Roadmap.md

 ### Multiblock Reactor
 - Coolant manifolds inside reactor add extra surface area - must be adjacent to casing, other manifold or fuel rod
 - Coolant inlet accepts all mapped fluid pairs from coolant registry

+### For fun
+- Add "hojillion"/"ho" as a prefix for ludicrously high amounts of energy

 TODO - 0.6: The Fueling Update
 ------------------------------